 In this way Descriptive statements can – if they mention beneficial outcomes – be treated as Prescriptive.

 Furthermore, the Bible teaches that God guided Israel so as to promote population growth and health and prosperity.
 (Genesis 26:1-5; 48:15-16; Deuteronomy 7:15)

-We don't just copy any or every reported behaviour – rather we "examine" it for "possibilities".
+don't just copy any or every reported behaviour – rather we "examine"

-we'll come up with helpful information that could enhance human welfare
+Sometimes we'll come up with helpful information that could enhance human welfare today.
+Consider childbirth.

-In the time of the early patriarchs the woman giving birth often sat on another person's knees.
-Rachel's maid gave birth to a child, "upon my [Rachel's] knees".
-(Genesis 30:1-3)
+the time of the early patriarchs the woman giving birth often sat on

 In the time near the Exodus the Hebrews used a "birth stool" on which the woman giving birth sat.
 (Exodus 1:16)